The Cheltenham Plan

 Work has begun on the new Cheltenham Plan.
 The plan will focus on Cheltenham but is not the only planning policy document relating to the area.
 For an overview of other planning and research documents go to the planning policy web page.

-We recently consulted on the scope of the Cheltenham Plan and on a revised Statement of Community Involvement.
+Back in 2013 we consulted on the scope of the Cheltenham Plan and on a revised Statement of Community Involvement.
 The initial results of this consultation are now available to view along with information about the next stages.

 We are also undertaking a 'call for sites', in order to identify sites for possible future development.